Rough index theory on spaces of polynomial growth and contractibility: Smooth subalgebras of the uniform Roe algebra

 We will now give the definition of uniform $C^\infty$-spaces together with a local characterization on manifolds of bounded geometry.
-The interested reader is refered to, e.g., the papers \cite[Section 2]{roe_index_1} or \cite[Appendix A1.1]{shubin} of Roe and Shubin for more information regarding these uniform $C^\infty$-spaces.
+The interested reader is refered to, e.g., \cite[Section 2]{roe_index_1} or \cite[Appendix A1.1]{shubin} for more information.